The Best Electrolyte Drink: Choose This Over Sugary Sports Drinks

 Electrolytes are minerals that are essential for normal body processes.
 Some of the most common electrolytes include sodium, calcium, and potassium.
 Bicarbonate, magnesium, chloride, and phosphate are also electrolytes.
 These minerals are found throughout the human body, including in blood, urine, and sweat.
 Sugars like glucose and fructose can help the body absorb these minerals more easily via the sodium-glucose cotransport system.

 When mixed with water, electrolytes conduct electricity.
 This enables them to transmit electrical impulses to nerves and tissue.
 For example, when your muscle contracts, it’s using electrolytes like sodium and potassium to do so.
-When there’s an imbalance of electrolytes, you may experience symptoms like muscle cramping.
+When there’s an imbalance of electrolytes, you may experience muscle cramping.

 There are many causes of electrolyte imbalances.
 Some medical conditions including kidney disease, thyroid disorders, gastro-intestinal conditions, and certain types of cancer may cause electrolyte imbalances.
 Some medications such as water pills and osteoporosis drugs may also increase the risk of electrolyte imbalances.
 Certain diets such as the low-carb keto diet and sugar-free diets can also increase the risk of developing an electrolyte imbalance.